augzz/augzz/README.md

 # Hi 👋, I'm Auggie.
+- 🔭 I’m currently working on a portfolio website using React.
-- 🔭 I’m currently learning more about cybersecurity using TryHackMe.
+- 🌱 I’m currently learning more about cybersecurity using TryHackMe.
 <!--
 ## Skills